nyghtowl/flip-the-script/README.md

 - Treats a strong women as crazy or a psychopath and reafirms that image
 - Serial killers

 Contributions
 -----------------
-Additions welcome - send a pull request.
+Additions welcome.
+Reveiew the [contributing page](CONTRIBUTING.md) and send a pull request.

 Resources